Skip to Content

 So all the talks and tours take visitors through the three days of officers’ decisions and troop movements that led up to the Union’s crucial victory.

-a child sits on a rock at little roundtop, bored.
+A child sits on a rock at little roundtop, bored.

 Kids’ patience for this sort of detail is limited.
 Organize your activities with the expectation that they will get bored sooner rather than later.
 Make a point of mixing the battle-related activities with other things to do.